Dental Crowns & Bridges in Harley Street, London

 To create the perfect dental crown, we would need to take an impression of your teeth before sending it to the dental laboratory.
 Expert technicians handcraft your new crown and will make sure it matches your natural tooth shade.
 During your second visit, we bond the newly prepared crown into place with a special adhesive.

-Please book an appointment so that we can assess the condition of your teeth.
+Please book an appointment with our specialist dental crown dentist so that we can assess the condition of your teeth.
 During your consultation, we will discuss the most suitable course of dental treatment for you.

-Please read our FAQs about dental crowns and bridges to understand more about the procedure.
+Please read our FAQs below about dental crowns and bridges to understand more about the procedure.

 How is a crown made?

 The tooth will be prepared to the ideal shape of the crown.
 This will involve removing most of the outer surface of the tooth leaving a core.
 The thickness of the crown will be the same as the amount of tooth that has been removed.